bnossum/midgetv/sw/hwexamples/README.md

-Different small programs to test midgetv
+Different small programs to test midgetv.
+All of these programs are to be compiled to `ice40loaderprog.hv` in respective directories for hardware platforms.
+The hardware platform verilog code is then to be compiled and uploaded.

 |    | Program       | Description
 | -- | ------------- | ------------